afterpartyai/bittensor-conversation-genome-project/README.md

 > docker exec -it DOCKER_ID sqlite3 web/TAGS_TABLE_NAME.sqlite
   - Will start an interactive sqlite3 session that you can query as you wish!
-  - You can run: SELECT id,c_guid, mode, llm_type, model FROM cgp_results LIMIT 10;
+  - You can run: SELECT id, c_guid, mode, llm_type, model FROM cgp_results LIMIT 10;
 ```

 That will provide some of the data inserted into the results table.